Fellowship in Health Outcomes and Analytics

 Dr. Riddle served ASHP as the Chair for the Section of Ambulatory Care Practitioners for the ASHP from 2011-2014.
 He current serves ASHP on the Center on Pharmacy Practice Advancement Advisory Committee, the PAC and Advocacy Advisory Committee and the Pharmacy Forecast Survey Panel.
 Steve currently serves on the Quality Metrics Expert Panel for the Pharmacy Quality Alliance (PQA) and as Co-Chair for the PQA Stakeholder Advisory Panel.
 He is a member of ASHP, the American College of Healthcare Executives (ACHE), the American Medical Informatics Association (AMIA) and the Washington State Pharmacy Association (WSPA).
 Steve was named a Fellow of ASHP in 2009 and has received distinguished leadership awards from ASHP (2008, 2015) and WPSA.

-Matt Weissenbach, MPH, CPH, CICDirector of Clinical Operations
+Matt Weissenbach, DrPH, CPH, CICDirector of Clinical Operations

-Matt received his Master of Public Health degree in Global Health Practice from the University of South Florida and is board certified in Public Health and Infection Control.
+Dr. Weissenbach earned his Doctor of Public Health and Master of Public Health degrees from the University of South Florida and is board certified in Public Health and Infection Control.
+He is an active member of the Association for Professionals in Infection Control and Epidemiology and the Society for Healthcare Epidemiology of America.